 The Chai Lai Orchid was created to stop exploitation and trafficking by empowering at risk women.

 Each year, young mothers and at-risk girls participate in our program attended English, Thai and computer classes, seminars on women’s health, trafficking and their rights.
 Because the trainees women are living below the poverty line, they cannot spend their days attending classes when there are mouths to feed, so the Chai Lai Orchid pays each one a fair wage in addition to education expenses, medical supplies and providing food and housing.
+100% of our proceeds fund Daughters Rising Programs.

 About Human Trafficking